microsoft/accessibility-insights-action/dev/README.md

 -   clone the repository.
 While our team typically uses forks, the action (and therefore our self-test workflow) doesn't support pull requests from forks yet (tracked [here](https://github.com/microsoft/accessibility-insights-action/issues/629)).
 For this reason, maintainers might consider working off branches of the main repository.
 To test a fork, you can consume your fork's branch from a different repository.
 -   run `yarn install`.
 You might encounter `Found incompatible module` because one of our dependencies expects node versions `^10.17.0 || ^12.3.0`.
 You can use `yarn install --ignore-engines` to ignore this error.
 -   make your code change
--   run `yarn build` and/or `yarn test`
+-   run `yarn build` and/or `yarn test`.
+If you're changing `shared`, you may need to build it before `gh-action` picks up changes.
 -   test your changes either
     -   locally: follow the instructions below this section
-    -   remotely: push your post-build changes to GitHub and consume your branch from a separate repository.
+    -   remotely: push your changes to GitHub and consume your branch from a separate repository.
 Replace `uses: microsoft/accessibility-insights-action@v2` with `uses: YourAccount/accessibility-insights-action@YourBranchOrSHA`
--   push your post-build changes to GitHub (notably, your diff will likely include `dist/index.js`)
+-   push your changes to GitHub
 -   create a pull request.
 If your branch is on the main repo, the PR build should run your implementation against the test files in `website-root`.

 # Run GitHub Actions locally